hazelgq/Hazel/readme.md

  * Elementor
  * Insert Headers and Footers, and Scripts n Styles for adding custom javascripts
- * My Chatbot to integrate our dialogflow model in the website
+ * My Chatbot to integrate our Dialogflow model in the website
  * Participants Database for viewing databases tables on pages
  * Really Simple SSL
  * Super Progressive Web Apps and AMP to support PWA (website as an app)